-- The calming psychoactive effects of this spice helps sound Sleep.
+- The calming psychoactive effects of this spice help sound Sleep.

 - It help relieves pain.

-- Releases digestive enzymes, which helps in digestion, which helps eases indigestion, strengthens cognitive functions.
+- Releases digestive enzymes, which help in digestion, which helps eases indigestion, strengthens cognitive functions.

 As per Ayush Ministry, a decoction of nutmeg, cardamom, clove, cinnamon, black raisins, black pepper, and tulsi in water is the best homemade cough syrup immunity booster.

 Cough syrup prepared from this can be suitable as an immunity booster in a pandemic.

-With a history of Origin from the Indonesia, Banda Islands, it was spread across the globe by European traders.
+With a history of Origin from Indonesia, Banda Islands, it was spread across the globe by European traders.
 That's how they reached India.

 History depicts the tree that is local to the Moluccas called Maluka, the Spice Islands of Indonesia.

 Hence it is mainly grown in Indonesia as well as some parts of the 24 West Indies islands.

-It is also grown on a smaller size in India, China, Sri Lanka, Mauritius, Malaysia, Zanzibar, and Solomon Island.
+It is also grown smaller in India, China, Sri Lanka, Mauritius, Malaysia, Zanzibar, and Solomon Island.